Latest health care bill collapses following Moran, Lee defections

 In a stark sign of just how grave his concerns are about the bill, Moran went as far as to call for a "fresh" start and an "open legislative process."

-The surprise announcement was all the more devastating as President Donald Trump was trying to shore up support for the bill at a dinner at the White House.
-The group of attendees included Sens.
-Richard Shelby of Alabama, Steve Daines of Montana and James Lankford of Oklahoma.
-The three, like Moran, are reliably conservative senators who generally vote with McConnell on major bills.

-The inability of McConnell to convince the senators to hold off on publicly opposing the bill highlighted the huge chasm that had developed between the efforts of the leadership to pass a bill and the willingness of rank and file senators to agree to something they had serious reservations about.
+McConnell's inability to convince the senators to hold off on publicly opposing the bill highlighted the huge chasm that had developed between the efforts of the leadership to pass a bill and the willingness of rank and file senators to agree to something they had serious reservations about.

-Also in attendance at the White House meeting was Sen. Lamar Alexander of Tennessee, who chairs the Senate health committee and who has been heavily involved in crafting the bill.
+Also in attendance at the White House gathering Monday night was Sen. Lamar Alexander of Tennessee, who chairs the Senate health committee and who has been heavily involved in crafting the bill.
 An aide told CNN before the meeting that even Alexander could not commit to voting for the bill.

-In fact, an ongoing CNN whip count showed only a handful of Republicans fully supporting the bill, many of them members of the elected leadership and chairman of other committees negotiating the bill.
+In fact, an ongoing CNN whip count showed only a handful of Republicans fully supporting the bill, many of them members of the elected leadership and chairmen of other committees negotiating the bill.

 The CNN count showed a whopping 41 of the 52 GOP senators unwilling to commit to either the motion to proceed on the bill, a key procedural vote to begin debate, or the bill itself.